pscheid1/tssgDbProject/tests/GebAndSpock/readme.md

 The build is setup to work with Firefox and Chrome.
 Have a look at the `build.gradle` and the `src/test/resources/GebConfig.groovy` files.

-These tests will run against the multipage branch on https://technologynursery.org/tssgTechMultipage Change to kick off build for demo.
+These tests will run against the scheduledb branch on https://technologynursery.org/tssgTechScheduledb Change to kick off build for demo.
 VM Options for -Dgeb.build.baseUrl are:
+* dev or <default>   -> tssgTechScheduledb
-* The default        -> tssgTechMultipage
+* multipage          -> tssgTechMultipage
 * qa or stagedMaster -> tssgTechStagedMaster
 * webflowqa          -> tssgTechWebflow
 * prod or tssgTech   -> tssgTech